akme/sonm-cockroach/README.md

 ```
 ./rds.sh createuser <username>
 ```
-It will for a password and will show you how to connect with psql, like this:
+It will ask for a password and will show you how to connect with psql, like this:
 ```
 psql -h <any node ip> -p 26257 -U <username> --set=sslmode=require
 ```